 This post may contain affiliate links which won’t change your price but will share some commission.

-- Preheat the oven to 350 degrees and grease a 9x13 inch pan.
+- Preheat the oven to 350 degrees and grease a 9×13 inch pan.

-- In a small bowl, mix together the dry ingredients.
-Set aside.
+- In a small bowl, stir together the flaxseed meal and water.
+Set aside to thicken.

-- Transfer the batter to the baking dish and bake for 35 to 40 minutes, until a toothpick inserted in the center comes out clean.
+- Transfer the batter to the prepared baking dish and bake for about 35 minutes, until the top is set and light golden in color.
+A toothpick inserted in the center should come out clean.

 - Cool on a wire rack before cutting into 12 blondies.
 Store at room temperature for up to 2 days, or freeze for later.

 This recipe costs a total of $8.67 to make, or $.72 per serving.
 Try these delicious gluten free, vegan blondies for an easy dessert that everyone will love.
 They’re so much easier to make than a traditional batch of cookies.